 John Smith, MPH

 Mailing Address with city state and zip code

 Body of Paper: Text should be narrative with complete sentences, and few abbreviations.
 If abbreviations are used, all must be defined when first used.
-Body of the manuscript should generally be arranged in the following order: Abstract or Summary (250-300 words); Introduction or Background (recommend inclusion of statement of public health relevance and significance); Population and Methods (please include statement regarding Internal Review Board (IRB) approval, or if none was required, please state); Results; Conclusion or Discussion.
-Overall manuscript length is limited to 1800-2000 words or about six pages excluding references, figures, tables etc.
+The body of the manuscript should generally be arranged in the following order:

 - Accuracy and completeness of references is the sole responsibility of the author(s).

 - References must be numbered in the order each appears in the text with superscript reference numbers in the body of the paper.
 Please click on the example manuscript to review.

 - Each reference cited must be referenced in the text and be needed to substantiate the text it is related to.

 - Each reference must reflect the original work of the authors of the referenced material, not a news release or restated interpretation of the work.